eworm-de/routeros-scripts/doc/dhcp-to-dns.md

 `10.0.0.50` would result in an A record `00-11-22-33-44-55.example.com` pointing to the given ip address.

+Additional options can be given from comment, first of all you can opt-out for specific networks:

+    /ip/dhcp-server/network/add address=10.0.0.0/24 domain=example.com comment="dns-ignore=true";

-Additional options can be given from comment, to add an extra level in dns name or define a different domain.
+Use this to add an extra level in dns name or define a different domain.

     /ip/dhcp-server/network/add address=10.0.0.0/24 domain=example.com comment="domain=another-domain.com, name-extra=dhcp";